16 ways to drive website traffic and increase search ranking

 The best solution to improve dwell time is to embed videos on your homepage.
 A relatively easy way to accomplish this is to repurpose some of your old content (blog posts, articles, etc.) and create videos out of them.
 Just be sure you don't bombard your users with a bunch of videos at the same time, especially ones that play automatically.

-Your SERP (Search Engine Results Page) ranking is your website's position on the list of links that appear when someone performs a search on Google.
-If your page is the first to appear, your SERP ranking would "one."
+Your SERP (search engine results page) ranking is your website's position on the list of links that appear when someone performs a search on Google.
+If your page is the first to appear, your SERP ranking will be "one."
 The ideal goal is to be in the top five search results for your keyword, which is much easier said than done.

 When you search for a topic on Google, often you'll see YouTube videos as some of the first entries.
 Videos appear high in results because Google favors sites offering variable content, specifically interactive content like videos and GIFs.